What the court considers when making parenting orders

 The court will make sure a family counsellor or a family dispute resolution practitioner gives you information about services and options available to you.
 If there’s an urgent risk of family violence or child abuse, the court may make a parenting order and direct that you receive information later.

 A parenting order will override (replace) a family violence order made by your local Magistrates Court if the two orders say different things.
-The family law courts can also order state and territory agencies (such as a child welfare agency) to give information to the court they may have about family violence, child abuse or allegations of these.
+The family law courts can also order state and territory agencies, such as a child welfare agency or police, to give information to the court that they may have about family violence, child abuse or allegations that this might have occurred.

 See family and domestic violence for more information about what to do if there is or has been family violence.